mahaloz/mahaloz.re/_posts/2025-01-29-dec-progress-24.md

 layout: post
 tags: [research]
 permalink: /dec-progress-2024
 description: "The year 2024 was a resurgant year for decompilation.
 Academic publications from that year made up nearly 30% of all top publications ever made in decompilation.
-In this post, I do a summarization and retrospective of both the academic and ideological progress of decompilation in 2024."
+In this post, I do a summarization and retrospective of both the academic and ideological progress of decompilation in 2024.
+Hint: decompilation research is back. "
 toc: true
 ---